ClaudiaInSweden/hanneles_art_gallery/README.md

 If the user deletes all items in the shopping cart some info text will be displayed, telling the user that the shopping cart is empty; and a button directing to the paintings overview page.

-If the user clicks the Complete checkout button the user will be directed to the checkout form.
+If the user clicks the "Proceed to Checkout"-button the user will be directed to the checkout form.
 Also here the user can see what paintings are in the shopping cart and the total sum.

 ### Checkout

 On the checkout page the user can see a short summary of the order on the right side and a form on the left side.
 The form asks for name, email and the delivery address.
 When the user is already registered and logged in, the address will be pre-populated.
 As the location for the webshop is in Sweden, it was decided to use only the address fields that are common in Sweden, so state/county has not been used.

 On the bottom of the page you can find the Stripe credit card section for the user to fill in credit card number, valid date, CVV and zip code.
 As only a Stripe test account is used, an error will be displayed when a credit card number other than the test card number 4242 ... is entered.

 Also here the user can still choose to interrupt the checkout process and go back to the shopping cart.

 ![Checkout Page](static/readme-docs/others/checkout.png)